elitizon/invoicepipe/progress.md

 The project template is now a simple, clean Hello World FastAPI application that demonstrates modern Python development practices without the complexity of AI/ML integrations.

 ## Current Status
+✅ **TRANSFORMATION COMPLETE** ✅

+**Git Branch**: `feature/transform-to-hello-world`
+**Commit**: `7321356` - "feat: Transform project template from Google ADK Weather Agent to Hello World FastAPI"

-Core transformation complete!
-The project is now a simple Hello World FastAPI application.
+The project template has been successfully transformed from a complex Google ADK weather agent to a simple Hello World FastAPI application.
+All 33 files have been committed to the feature branch.

+### Ready for:
+- Code review
+- Testing the cookiecutter template
+- Merging to main branch
+- Documentation updates

+**Next Steps**: Test the template by running cookiecutter to generate a project and verify all functionality works as expected.